zcaicaros/manager-worker-mtsptwr/README.md

 This repository is the official PyTorch implementation of the algorithms in the following paper:

 Rongkai Zhang, Cong Zhang, Zhiguang Cao, Wen Song, Puay Siew Tan, Jie Zhang, Bihan Wen, and Justin Dauwels.
 Learning to Solve Multiple-TSP with Time Window and Rejection via Deep Reinforcement Learning.
-IEEE Transactions on Intelligent Transportation Systems, 2022. [\[PDF\]](pending)
+IEEE Transactions on Intelligent Transportation Systems, 2022. [\[PDF\]](http://arxiv.org/abs/2209.06094)

 Paper reference: